piscolomo/ate/README.md

 ## Contexts

-For send a particular context to your template, use the key `context` and your methods and variables will be called inside of your sent context
+For send a particular context to your template, use the key `context` and your methods and variables will be called inside of your sent context.

 ```ruby
 class User